chrisatbrookes/bigtext/_posts/2020-08-19-red-lorry-yellow-lorry.md

   - Design
   - Graphics
 ---
 RedLorryYellowLorryRedLorryYellowLorryRedLorryYellowLorryRedLorryYellowLorry.
 Try saying that very quickly and see if your tongue gets all twisted up.
-Yes, this post is all about lorry (*trucks* if you are from the USA) typography.
+Yes, this post is all about lorry (*truck* if you are from the USA) typography.

 Big lorries need big type.
 That's true but another thing that is also true is that companies use their own distribution transport to advertise themselves and a recent trend is to come up with a catchy slogan that goes beyond just the name of the company.